EyerusalemTadesse/ZENBABA/README.md

 Click on "New" in the left-hand sidebar to create a new database.

-Name the database (e.g., project_db) and click Create.
+Name the database mywebsite_db and click Create.

 Select your new database, click the Import tab at the top, and choose the .sql file included in this repository.